Contents (click to toggle)

 Yet, if COVID-19 failed to kill a single person, odds are that you never would have heard about it.
 In turn, it is even less likely that you would ever hear about the people (activists, lobbying groups, or far-sighted officials) responsible for preventing its spread by shutting down the Huanan Seafood Market.
 In our parallel world, those people will not be remembered as heroes.
 Insofar as they have anything resembling a ‘reputation’, it will be mixed.
 They might likely be viewed as culturally insensitive gadflies who tossed away the livelihoods of hundreds or thousands of clerks and butchers in the do-gooder guise of addressing a threat that was ethereal at best: a remote tail risk of a severe epidemic.

-History is almost certainly replete with such people who averted massive catastrophes before they bubbled above the level of possibility and conjecture, or else saved countless lives in some imperceptible way.
+History is probably full of these people, who averted massive catastrophes before they bubbled above the level of possibility and conjecture, or else saved countless lives in some imperceptible way.
 Nassim Nicholas Taleb writes in The Black Swan:

 We remember the martyrs who died for a cause that we knew about, never those no less effective in their contribution but whose cause we were never aware–precisely because they were successful.
 Our ingratitude towards the poètes maudits fades completely in front of this other type of thanklessness.
 This is a far more vicious kind of ingratitude: the feeling of uselessness on the part of the silent hero.